Well done on getting to the stage of preparing for a PhD viva! Below is some guidance based on being involved in Law PhD vivas in the UK and Ireland.

-Make sure to take time before the viva to read the thesis a couple of times, and make sure to get a good night’s rest in the run up to the viva
+Make sure to take time before the viva to read the thesis a couple of times, and try to get a good night’s rest in the run up to the viva.

-Remember that the day is about you and your work so try and enjoy it.
-It is not that common that you will get two people who have read everything you have written and want to spend time discussing it with you so try to enjoy!
+Remember that the day is about you and your work so enjoy it!
+It is not that common that you will get two people who have read everything you have written and want to spend time discussing it with you so enjoy!

-The viva itself – UK vivas usually have an external examiner, an internal examiner and possibly a chair (some universities do not require a chair; some also provide the possibility to record the viva).
+The viva itself: UK and Irish vivas usually have an external examiner, an internal examiner and possibly a chair.
+Some universities do not require a chair; some also provide the possibility to record the viva.
 Universities also often permit one supervisor to attend the viva.

-During the viva, the examiners may start by asking you to do a short presentation on why you became interested in this topic and what you think the original contribution is so have 5 – 10 minutes or so prepared on this.
-They might not ask for this but it is common.
+During a typical viva in the UK and Ireland, the examiners may start by asking you to do a short presentation on why you became interested in this topic and/or what you think the original contribution is, so have 5 minutes or so prepared on this.
+They might not ask for this but it is common as examiners try to ease you into the examination itself.
+However it is not an invariable rule so some examiners may want to start with more probing questions.

 Vivas typically last 1-2 hours but can last longer.
 If you need a comfort break at any time just ask for one; that is a reasonable request.

-Usually, the external examiner will lead with questions with internal chipping in from time to time.
-The chair will probably open but not say much after that.
+Usually, the external examiner will lead with questions with the internal contributing from time to time.
+The chair will probably open the viva but not say much after that.
 The supervisor if present pretty much never speaks, but it is good to have someone there who can take notes for possible amendments.

-Questions: they will always want to know what is original and significant about the thesis.
-Sometimes this gets asked in different ways or a combination of them (be prepared for any or all of the following in one form or another):
+Questions: the examiners will always want to know how the PhD is original, significant and rigorous.
+There are different ways examiners can ask about these issues.
+Be prepared for any or all of the following in one form or another:

-- What is the ‘thesis of your thesis’?
-Or what is your research question and your conclusion on that question?
+1. What were your aims and purposes?
+What is the ‘thesis of your thesis’?
+What is your research question? and what is your conclusion on that question or answer to that question?
 What is your argument?

-- What does your thesis add to human knowledge?
+2. What does your thesis add to human knowledge?
 How does this differ from what XYZ have said?
+What implications flow from your argument?

-- How did you establish this rigorously (ie what is your methodology)?
+3. How did you establish your argument rigorously?
+What is your methodology?
 How robust is the methodology?

 Examiners are entitled to go off on a tangent and often do.
-Do not be afraid to address them if they do and you feel you can – the examiners will be interested to hear your thoughts – but also be prepared to bring them back to what you say you establish.
-Always keep focused in your own mind on the above questions as they are your ‘go-to’ place.
+Do not be afraid to address them if they do and you feel you can – the examiners will be interested to hear your thoughts – but also be prepared to bring them back to what you say you establish in your thesis.
+Always keep focused in your own mind on your understanding of what your own contribution/argument/purpose, research questions and methods are as they are your ‘go-to’ places.

 Bring a copy of your thesis; you might find it useful to use post-its or something so you can quickly find what you think are the most important parts.
-Examiners often ask (on page 67 you say…) so a copy is essential.
+Examiners often ask questions starting like “on page 67 you say…” so a copy is essential.
 And similarly if you can remember where in the thesis you address a point you might want to refer the examiners to it.
+Sometimes examiners misunderstand or misremember a point so it can be helpful to refer to the thesis.

 Be prepared to answer questions both in detail and also briefly.
 Examiners do not like a large number of short one sentence answers.
-They like to know the candidate has researched and thought extensively.
+They like to know the candidate has researched and thought extensively so they appreciate answers which demonstrate this.

-At the same time, they do not like long meandering answers which do not answer the question.
-So be prepared to answer in detail at length but also to sum up where necessary key messages in a sentence or two.
+At the same time, examiners do not like long meandering answers which do not answer the question.
+So be prepared to answer in detail, at length but also to sum up where necessary key messages in a sentence or two.
 It is a question of balance also – a viva of one sentence answers or very very long answers may not go down well.
-I like point 8 in http://www.theguardian.com/higher-education-network/2015/jan/08/how-to-survive-a-phd-viva-17-top-tips
+I like point 8 in the Guardian guide.

 Try to remember the examiners are there to have a dialogue with you and listen to your thoughts.
 The worst vivas are where the candidate becomes defensive – remember the examiners are not out to ‘get’ you but to learn from you and have a genuine conversation.
 Try to set a tone of genuine interest and intellectual curiosity.